 What to do if your application is refused

-Since 6 April 2021 refusals of short-term student permission no longer attract the right to apply for an administrative review.
+Since 6 April 2021 refusals of short-term student permission have not attracted the right to apply for an administrative review.

 You can apply for immigration permission again, if you are sure you meet all the requirements.
 If you do apply again you must declare the refusal, if you are asked, in this and in future immigration applications.